JZ76/Training-Overtaking-Algorithm/README.md

 ### How to create this?

-> Assuming the simulator is running well on your computer
+> Assuming the simulator is running well on your computer, and familiar with the basic usages first

 **Make sure the parameters of vehicle model won't be changed during creating dataset!!!**